Google Analytics 4 for Shopify: complete setup guide 2026

 Which products sold best? (inventory stock)

-What was the average AOV? (preparing bundle promotions)
+What was the average AOV? (prepare bundle promotions)

 When exactly did the peak start? (advertising timing)